-This section continues the analysis of the IGA and the location of the IGA in the resulting animal, as well as the production of the animal(s) intended to be used in commerce and any potential hazards that may be introduced into those animals as part of their production.
-As such, this section addresses the identity and some manufacturing requirements of your application (21 CFR 514.1(b)(1) and (b)(5)).
-We recommend that you provide data and information describing the method(s) by which you created or introduced the IGA in the initial animal(s), including whether the initial animal(s) was chimeric.
 In addition, we recommend that you describe the breeding strategy you used to produce the lineage progenitor(s) (the animal(s) that contains the final stabilized version of the initial alteration and from which the animals to be used for commercial purposes are derived).
-You should fully characterize the final stabilized IGA in the animal.
+You should fully characterize the final stabilized IGA in the animal using methods appropriate to the specific IGA(s).
+For example, for randomly inserted rDNA constructs, an evaluation of the site of insertion and confirmation of the expected sequence should be provided.
+For an IGA targeted to a specific site in the genome, that site should be evaluated to determine if the IGA was achieved as expected without introducing any unintended on-target alterations (e.g., unintended DNA integration or large deletions at the target site).
 You should also provide a description of the methods used and data evaluating the potential for unintended alteration(s) at the target site or elsewhere in the genome (e.g., mutations at potential off-target sites identified from in silico predictions or biochemical or cell-based assays).